elimxim/jcqa/README.md

 - `"quote" <sup>[JCP]</sup>` or `[JCP]: "quote"` - means the quote is from "Java Concurrency in Practice"
 - `"quote" <sup>[CPJ]</sup>` or `[CPJ]: "quote"` - means the quote is from "Concurrent Programming in Java ..."

-## Synopsis <a name="synopsis"/>

-Some questions are too tricky to ask, but they have also been included here for fun.
-These questions will be marked as <sup>&laquo;tricky&raquo;</sup>.
-To simplify the questions, some of them contain names of methods or classes that relate to the code below.
-Sometimes questions are accompanied by examples, then a question has a link to the code.

-The answers follow the questions, but they are hidden to avoid spoilers.

 ## Questions <a name="questions"/>

 There are 5 main topics that contain a number of questions: